cipherprofessor/LiveData/TejIndia-README.md

 ### 🌟 Project Overview

-SkillSwap India is a revolutionary peer-to-peer skill exchange platform that enables users to trade skills instead of money.
+tej India is a revolutionary peer-to-peer skill exchange platform that enables users to trade skills instead of money.
 You teach what you know, learn what you need - Zero rupees spent!

 ### 🎯 The Problem